MSindhuPriya/publish_while_female/README.md

 `scripts` consists of all the R scripts used in this paper

 `replication` consists of all the data regarding the replication of Erin Hengel's paper "Publishing while female: Are women held to higher standards?
 Evidence from peer review".
-This includes the main imput files in `replication/inputs`, the replicated figures in `replication/figures`,the output code in `replication/output`, and all the R scripts in `replication/scripts`.
+This includes the main input files in `replication/inputs`, the replicated figures in `replication/figures`,the output code in `replication/output`, and all the R scripts in `replication/scripts`.

 The original paper can be found at : https://academic.oup.com/ej/article/132/648/2951/6586337?login=true